-If equipped, the freshwater system includes: Pump, plumbing, holding tank and connections for water service to the shower located on the starboard side of the aft cockpit.
+If equipped, the freshwater system includes: Pump, plumbing, holding tank and connections for water service to the shower located on the starboard side of the aft cockpit, the utility center sprayer, the bow sprayer and the head faucet (Fig. 3.8.1).

 The 20 Gal.
-(76 L) freshwater tank is located in the aft bilge and can be reached through an access plate in the motorwell.
+(76 L) freshwater tank is located in the aft bilge and can be reached through an access plate in the motorwell